 Outdoor Cat Care

-Cats that hunt prey outdoors can easily contract intestinal parasite infections such as tapeworms, hookworms, and roundworms.
-Routine deworming in the spring and the fall is recommended.
-A stool sample check is also recommended to look for these and other parasites.
-Tapeworm segments are usually the only visible to the naked eye parasites and look like flattened rice pieces found stuck to the fur on the back end of a cat, or left in locations where the cat lies.
+Cats that hunt can become infected with intestinal parasites such as tapeworms, hookworms, and roundworms.
+Routine de-worming in the spring and the fall is recommended.
+A yearly stool sample check is also recommended to look for these and other parasites.
+Tapeworm segments are usually the only intestinal parasites visible to the naked eye.
+They look like flattened rice pieces, and may remain stuck to the cat’s fur, or be dropped around the house.

 Fleas can be very difficult to see on cats, because cats are usually such meticulous groomers.
 Cats that go outside are more at risk for getting fleas.
 Cats that are solely indoors can still get fleas from other pets that do go outdoors.
 Tapeworm and flea infections often occur simultaneously.
 Flea prevention is recommended, but be careful to use the right product.
 Cats can get very ill if given the flea products made specifically for dogs only, or if given multiple flea products at once.

 Outdoor cats should be vaccinated against FeLV, an incurable viral disease similar to HIV/AIDS in people.
 FeLV suppresses the immune system, which makes the affected cat unable to fight off other infections and can cause cancer.
 The FeLV virus is spread through blood, saliva, and milk and may be transmitted through bite wounds, nursing or using the same food and water bowls.

 If you happen to take in a stray cat or kitten, keep it separate from your other cats until its FeLV/FIV status can be determined by a blood test to protect your other cats.

 Please call Quarry Hill Park Animal Hospital with any questions -